Wanda–Zhonghe–Shulin line: Routes

-Phase II

-Phase II is approved for construction.
+Phase II has been approved for construction, as well.
 Its termini are located at (LG21) and Tingliao (LG09).
 Stations LG01 to LG10 are underground, while stations LG11 to LG21 are elevated.
 The Taipei City Government is the local authority.
 The funds will be borne by the Central Government and the New Taipei City Government.
 The total project funding is about 55.881 billion NTD.
 The current plan has been submitted to Ministry of Transportation and Communications on 26 January 2017.
 The ministry deliberated, and the high-speed railway engineering bureau of the ministry is conducting a written review operation in conjunction with relevant units.
 The second phase of the route is located within New Taipei City.
 At present, changes to urban planning and bidding for basic designs have begun.
 After the Taipei and New Taipei City conferences are held to reach a consensus, the plan will be submitted to the central government for further review.
-On 2 May 2018, the Ministry of Transportation and Communications merged the project into the second phase of the project of Forward-Looking Infrastructure.
+On 2 May 2018, the Ministry of Transportation and Communications merged the project into the second phase of the Forward-looking Infrastructure Development Program.